prakharmrsl/easypcceo.github.io/pages/game-hosts/unturned/unturned.md

   </tr>
 </table>

+In recent years, [survival games](https://en.wikipedia.org/wiki/Survival_game){: target="\_blank"} have become more and more popular.
+The threat of the environment, enemies like zombies, and the most dangerous of all, other players, brings a feeling of adrenaline that other games cannot match.

+[Unturned](https://store.steampowered.com/app/304930/Unturned/){: target="\_blank"} is a survival game that combines elements from games like [DayZ](/game-hosts/dayz/) and [Rust](/game-hosts/rust/) with the cartoonish voxel graphics of Minecraft.
+You can gather supplies, utilize vehicles, and construct a base to ward off other players and protect yourself.

+Unlike other survival games, Unturned includes [multiple official maps](https://unturned.fandom.com/wiki/Category:Playable_Map){: target="\_blank}, with the ability to download others from the Steam Workshop.
+Perhaps most impressively, it was first released by Nelson Sexton when he was just 16 years old.

+Another great feature about Unturned is the fact that it is entirely free-to-play.

+The game released out of early access on July 7th, 2017, and has been continually updated since.
+It is entirely playable in single-player, but like most other survival games, the most fun is to be had in multiplayer.

+There are plenty of servers available for Unturned, but for those looking to control their experience, renting your own server from one of the top Unturned server hosting companies is the way to go.

+Let's jump in!

 ## Unturned Private Server Hosting

 <img class="img-right img-small lazyload" alt="Unturned Logo" data-src="/img/game-hosts/unturned/logo.png">

 The first option available is hosting your own private server.
 This can be done by setting up a dedicated server on your PC through the use of port forwarding.